raileasyuk/railway-gis-data/README.md

 - OGL3 is [compatible with CC-BY 4.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/#:~:text=These%20terms%20are%20compatible%20with%20the%20Creative%20Commons%20Attribution%20License%204.0)
 - CC BY 2.0 UK is compatible with CC-BY 4.0.
-- [Permission has been requested](https://github.com/anisotropi4/woodpecker/issues/4) to dual-license Woodpecker's data under CC-BY(-SA) or a compatible license.
+- ~~[Permission has been requested](https://github.com/anisotropi4/woodpecker/issues/4) to dual-license Woodpecker's data under CC-BY(-SA) or a compatible license.~~ License for Woodpecker's data [is now under CC-BY-SA 4.0](https://github.com/anisotropi4/woodpecker/issues/4)
 - The AGPL-3.0 data sourced from UK2GTFS has been excluded from YATIPLOCL.